Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study design and implementation

-In this study, we started with the same datasets used in \cite{karduni2018bverifi,karduni2018can} which included a collection of tweets from multiple mainstream sources of news, as well as multiple accounts labeled by third-party sources as being likely to produce hoaxes, propaganda, or in general fake news \cite{volkova2017separating}.
-To create a dataset of tweets that include facial expressions, we processed the dataset mentioned above through several computational methods.
-First, we used the python face-recognition library \footnote{https://pypi.org/project/face-recognition/} to identify images that include faces.
-To identify images of different politicians, we used Google’s FECNet \cite{schroff2015facenet} to extract feature vectors from all faces in the images and used the HDBScan clustering algorithm \cite{mcinnes2017hdbscan} to cluster the images of faces.
-We then manually identified prominent clusters of influential politicians.
+The tweets dataset was collected from the Twitter streaming API from October 25th to January 25th, 2018 from multiple news accounts labeled as misinformation or mainstream by Karduni et al. \cite{karduni2019vulnerable,karduni2018can}.
+After downloading all images from the dataset, we used the python face-recognition library\footnote{\url{https://pypi.org/project/face-recognition/}} to extract images with faces and cropped the images to only include faces.
+To identify images of different politicians, we used Google’s FECNet \cite{schroff2015facenet} to extract feature vectors of cropped faces and used HDBScan \cite{mcinnes2017hdbscan} to cluster faces and manually identified influential politicians.
+We chose to include only cropped faces in our study to remove potential confounding factors such as body language and surrounding scenes, as studies show that recognition of facial expressions is influenced by both \cite{kret2013.00810, Kret2012a, Kret2013}.

-To extract emotion scores from images, we utilized two readily available libraries, which provided us the ability to sort the images based on different emotion predictions \cite{serengil2020lightface} \footnote{https://github.com/thoughtworksarts/EmoPy and https://pypi.org/project/deepface/}.
-After generating a larger candidate dataset, we manually excluded low-resolution images, were inaccurately assigned to a cluster, or were mislabeled by the emotion prediction libraries.
+To extract emotion predictions from faces, we used two separate python libraries, EmoPy \footnote{https://github.com/thoughtworksarts/EmoPy} and deepface\footnote{https://pypi.org/project/deepface/}, which provide the ability to sort the tweets based on emotion predictions and model confidence.
+After generating a candidate dataset, we qualitatively excluded images that were low-resolution, inaccurately assigned to a cluster, or had wrong emotion predictions, All qualitative coding to produce the final datasets for both studies were done by the authors.
+The first author first created a larger candidate dataset.
+Using the study interface, the other authors iteratively evaluated each data point.
+Disagreements were resolved in team meetings.